-For nearly 68% of people, money talks when it comes to accepting a job.
-Yet many recruiters just can’t compete with other employers’ salary and benefits packages — a top recruiting pain point, according to a Glassdoor survey.
-(1)
+For over two-thirds of people, money talks when it comes to accepting a job.
+Yet many recruiters just can’t compete with other employers’ salary and benefits packages — a top recruiting pain point, according to a recent Glassdoor survey.

 How do you know if you’re paying market value?
 There are many tools out there to assess if you are paying fairly for roles at your organisation, so make sure that you’re utilising a source outside your own company to understand your compensation structure.
-Even a simple search using Glassdoor’s Know Your Worth tool can help you determine fair market rate for certain roles.
-You can also check out salary reports for your competitors, especially those in key markets where you want to hire.
+Even a simple search using Glassdoor’s salaries tool can help you determine fair market rate for certain roles.

 If you find that you’re paying fairly and are aligned with your competitors, it’s important to ensure your employees know about it.
 What’s your compensation & benefits rating on Glassdoor?
 How do employees feel about their salaries?
 This is important because employees rank among the most trusted influences when communicating about their company’s engagement and integrity, according to the Edelman Trust Barometer, Jan 2015.
 You might be doing compensation right, but if employees disagree, this could affect your employer brand.